 Barbiturates work in essentially the same way as most central nervous system depressants, binding with the brain’s gamma-aminobutyric acid (GABA) receptors in order to slow down the function of the nervous system.
 GABA is a brain chemical that naturally inhibits nerve impulses carrying feelings of anxiety and stress to the brain.

 What barbiturates do is mimic the natural GABA in the brain in order to activate these receptors and cause them to produce an excess of GABA, flooding the brain and nervous system to create potent feelings of sedation and relaxation.

 Being able to recognize the signs of barbiturate abuse before it progresses to dependence and addiction is more difficult than someone might think.
 For many people, what they think of as substance abuse is actually the loss of control consistent with addiction.

 When someone is abusing a substance but not yet fully addicted, there are usually early signs, but they can be hard to catch if you are not looking for them, even if you are the one who is misusing the drug.
 Often it is only after someone has reached the point of addiction that a pattern of earlier behavior becomes recognizable.

 However, there are specific effects of regular abuse that will sometimes stand out and act as signs of a growing barbiturate addiction, such as:

 - Slurred speech

 - Noticeably impaired coordination

 - Frequent, painful headaches

-Aside from the effects caused specifically by barbiturate dependence, as someone becomes increasingly addicted to a substance and begins to lose control, they will usually start exhibiting abnormal behavior consistent with substance use disorders.
+Aside from the effects caused specifically by dependence, as someone becomes increasingly addicted to a substance and begins to lose control, they will usually start exhibiting abnormal behavior consistent with substance use disorders.